meteahishali/CSENDistance/README.md

 Next, the features are further processed and ordered using ```processFeatures.m```.
 In the script, please also set the proper model name ```param.modelName``` to either ```DenseNet121```, ```VGG19```, or ```ResNet50``` and ```param.DicDesign``` to ```2D``` or ```1D``` corresponding to the dictionary designs used in CSEN and CL-CSEN approaches.
 This procedure is only needed for the CSEN, CL-CSEN, and SVR approaches.
 If you are only interested in running SRC and CRC methods, you may proceed to the related sections: [SRC](#Sparse-Representation-based-Classification-SRC) and [CRC](#Collaborative-Representation-based-Classification-CRC).
 Note that the script of ```processFeatures.m``` produces the predicted distances using the CRC-light model that is discussed in the paper.

-## Distance Estimation via Representation based Classification
+## Distance Estimation via Representation-based Classification

-We formulate the distance estimation task as a representation based classification problem by estimating the quantized distance values.
+We formulate the distance estimation task as a representation-based classification problem by estimating the quantized distance values.
 For example, for the objects between [0.5, 60.5] meters away from the camera, we estimate a quantized distance level from 60 different distance levels ranging between [1, 60] with 1-meter senstivity.

-### Sparse Representation based Classification (SRC)
+### Sparse Representation-based Classification (SRC)

 There are implemented 8 different SRC algorithms for the distance estimation task including ADMM [4], Dalm [5], OMP [5], Homotopy [6], GPSR [7], L1LS [8], ℓ1-magic [9], and Palm [5].
 You may run all of them in once as follows:
 ```